gustybear-research/webpages_vip_mmwave_comm_and_sensg_integtn/index.md

 ---
 ***
 # Executive Summary
-This project aims to design a millimeter-wave (mmWave) V2X (vehicle to everything) communication system with integrated radar sensing capability for autonomous vehicles.
-As a promising technology, radio communication at mmWave frequencies, particularly between 24 to 32 GHz, can meet the data rate demand of V2X.
-Unfortunately, these bands are occupied by short-range radar sensors equally essential for autonomous vehicles.
-Introducing a separate V2X system in these bands would strain the spectrum congestion, leading to suboptimal performance for both communication and sensing.
-To address this issue, V2SX aims to unify mmWave radar and communication functions via the multiple-input and multiple-output (MIMO) technique augmented by vehicle-mounted reflective arrays to achieve reliability V2X communication and accurate radar ranging.
+This project aims to design a millimeter-wave (mmWave) communication system with integrated radar sensing capability.
+As a promising technology, radio communication at mmWave frequencies, particularly between 24 to 32 GHz, can meet the data rate demand of future generations of wireless networks.
+Unfortunately, the mmWave bands are often used by short-range radar sensors essential for applications such as autonomous vehicles and remote healthcare.
+Introducing a separate communication system in these bands would strain the spectrum congestion, leading to suboptimal performance for both communication and sensing.
+To address this issue, Monet aims to unify mmWave radar and communication functions via the multiple-input and multiple-output (MIMO) technique augmented by reconfigurable reflective arrays to achieve reliable communication and accurate radar sensing.
 ***

 # Logistics {#logistics}